Docker 101

 3 min

 Basic docker-related vocabulary (namely Image, Container and Volume) with a brief explanation.
-There are a lot of nuances I’ll be glossing over.

 We’ll go into a bit more practical detail in the follow-up post.